ajaybiswas22/AptitudeSolver/README.md

 1. How to add formulas to the database

 The db folder contains the database.
 To add your own formulas, first create a text file, eg. percentage.txt.
-To add formulas and the problem definition, use the following style.
+To add formulas and the problem definition, use the following style (without quotes).

-X percent of Y : ( X / 100 ) * Y
+"X percent of Y : ( X / 100 ) * Y"

 The LHS part before the colon, is the problem definition.
 X and Y are variables.
 The RHS part contains the formula.
 Now update x.txt file so that this formula can be referenced.
+Use the following style (without quotes).

-percentage.txt % of `
+"percentage.txt % of \`"
-percentage.txt percent of `
+"percentage.txt percent of \`"

-The first word determines the location and remaining words except " ` " are keywords.
+The first word determines the location and remaining words except " \` " are keywords.

 2. Future Work